Blockchain Can Bring Transparency Revolution to Charitable Giving

 The amount committed to support charitable organizations, in fact, has continued to reach record levels in dollar terms for three consecutive years and is largely driven by individuals who make up over 70 percent of total giving.

-The truth is, Americans want to give but they have some inherent issues with the manner in which they donate their hard-earned money — as well as a straight lack of trust in charitable organizations that have operating with limited transparency and accountability.
+The truth is, Americans want to give, but they have some inherent issues with the manner in which they donate their hard-earned money — along with a straight lack of trust in charitable organizations that have operating with limited transparency and accountability.

-For individuals unfamiliar with how a blockchain technology database works, it is a quite simple but complicated link of mathematically proven data points which at its very core is decentralized and not owned by one single party of the system.
+For individuals unfamiliar with how a blockchain technology database works, it is a quite simple but complicated link of mathematically proven data points that, at its very core, is decentralized and not owned by one single party of the system.